jacobwilliams/json-fortran/README.md

 Brief description
 ---------------

-A user-friendly and object-oriented API for reading and writing JSON files, written in modern Fortran.
-The source code is a single Fortran module file ([json_module.F90](https://github.com/jacobwilliams/json-fortran/blob/master/src/json_module.F90)).
+A user-friendly, thread-safe, and object-oriented API for reading and writing [JSON](http://json.org) files, written in modern Fortran.

 [top](#json-fortran)